DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_2_submit_jobs.md

 * `path_style` is the style of the input and output paths.
 Supported options are `default` or `cpg` (for Cell Painting Gallery structure).
 All paths can be overwritten with flags (see below).
-* `identifier` is the project identifier (e.g. "cpg0000-jump-pilot")
+* `identifier` is the project identifier (e.g. "cpg0000-jump-pilot" or "2024_11_07_Collaborator_Cell_Painting")
 * `batch` is the name of the data batch (e.g. "2020_11_04_CPJUMP1")
 * `platelist` is the list of plates to process.
-Format the list in quotes with individual plates separated by commas (e.g. "Plate1,Plate2,Plate3")
+Format the list in quotes with individual plates separated by commas and no spaces (e.g. "Plate1,Plate2,Plate3")

 A minimal `run_batch_general.py` command may look like:
 """bash